terraform-ibm-modules/terraform-ibm-base-account-enterprise/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 <!-- Add a description of module(s) in this repo -->
-This module is a general base layer module for setting up a newly provisioned account with a default provision of:
+This is a foundational module that sets up a newly provisioned account with the following default provisions:

-- Base Resource Group
+- A resource group
-- IAM Account Settings
+- IAM account settings
-- Trusted Profile + Access Group for Projects
+- Trusted profile and access group to work with Projects

 This module also optionally supports provisioning the following resources:

-- Activity Tracker routing + COS instance and bucket
+- Activity Tracker routing
+- Cloud Object Storage instance and bucket

 ![account-infrastructure-base](https://raw.githubusercontent.com/terraform-ibm-modules/terraform-ibm-account-infrastructure-base/main/reference-architectures/base-account-enterprise.svg)